[FEATURED] Beyoncé Continues to Embolden Feminist Women…We CAN Have It All

 Can women have it all?
-After seeing Beyoncé’ roller skating around and attending concerts rocking a sexy just about snapped back body after delivering twins in June, I think so.
+After seeing Beyoncé roller skating around and attending concerts rocking a sexy just about snapped back body after delivering twins last June, I think so.
 But that isn’t the only reason.
 Remember, the pregnancy came less than a year after Queen Bey released her most controversial album to date.
 Lemonade was the best selling album of 2016 and the album supporting tour, “Formation World Tour”, managed to be one of the best selling tours of 2016 only second to Bruce Springsteen’s “The River” 35th anniversary tour.
 Music journalist Annie Zaleski wrote that Lemonade was “yet another seismic step forward for Beyoncé as a musician.

 Fem·i·nist/ noun: A person who supports equality between the sexes.